StephaniePC1/Disney-movies-and-box-office-analysis/README.md

 ## Files
 1) data - Market cap of 2018 & 2017 in csv format
-2) notebook - .ipynb file with EDA on the data
+2) notebook - notebook.ipynb file with EDA on the data

 ## Libraries
 pandas, seaborn